 This post may contain affiliate links.
 Read the full disclosure here

 Sorbitol is in foods, skin care, personal care items, and cosmetics.
 It’s natural to wonder what this ingredient does, and why it’s in popular products.

 We’ll explore the basics of sorbitol in skin care – including what it is, its uses and benefits, whether or not it’s vegan, and more.

 Sorbitol is a type of carbohydrate known as a “sugar alcohol,” or “polyol.”
 It’s frequently used in skin care, but is also commonly used as a sweetener in food products, since it has about ⅓ fewer calories compared to cane sugar.

 It’s a naturally-occurring compound that can be found in a wide variety of fruits and berries such as apples and blackberries.
 It can also be produced artificially from glucose in a laboratory setting.
 This is the most common type of sorbitol used for both food products and cosmetics.

-- Humectant – A humectant is a hydrating ingredient.
-Sorbitol is similar in composition to glycerin, another common humectant, and helps your skin absorb moisture from the air and retain it for a longer period of time.
+Sorbitol is a humectant, or hydrating ingredient.
+It has a similar composition to glycerin, another common humectant, and helps the skin absorb moisture from the air and retain it for a longer period of time.
 This means sorbitol is great for dehydrated, cracked, and dry skin.

 Is Sorbitol Safe In Skincare?